google/go-cloud/internal/website/content/howto/server/_index.md

 The Go CDK's `server` package provides a pre-configured HTTP server with diagnostic hooks for request logging, health checks, and trace exporting via OpenCensus.
 These guides will show you how to start up and shut down the server, as well as how to work with the request logging, health checks, and trace exporting.

+The Go CDK includes a server package because??

 ## Starting up the server

 The GO CDK Server constructor takes an `http.Handler` and an `Options` struct.
 The simplest way to start the server is to use the `http.DefaultServeMux` and pass `nil` for the options.